-Tamblingan Lake is a lake located in the plateau area with green hill surrounded.
-It is situated adjunction to Buyan Lake with cool weather surrounds it.
+Tamblingan Lake is a lake located in the plateau area with green hills surrounding it.
+It is situated adjunction to Buyan Lake with cool weather surrounding it.

 It has many unique spots that can be used by you who want to find exciting content to upload to Instagram.

 There’s a human-sized bird’s nest, wooden teacups, the bow of a boat, wooden stars, tree houses, an Indonesian interpretation of the Eiffel Tower with a giant swing overlooking the water below, and much more.

 All of these platforms face directly to Lake Buyan and Lake Tamblingan surrounded by shady forests.

 Continue your trip to Jatiluwih Rice Terraces one of the most picturesque areas in Bali.